-The Middle Years OSHC program is a more flexible based program that gives these students the opportunity to finish homework, spend time with friends and participate in a variety of enjoyable sporting activities and games.
+The Middle Years OSHC program is a more flexible based program that allows these students to finish homework, spend time with friends and participate in a variety of enjoyable sporting activities and games.
 The program also comprises several mindfulness and wellbeing sessions that we hope will support students to develop effective coping mechanisms that they can incorporate into their everyday lives.
 These sessions consist of meditation, student lead discussions and wellbeing activities which elicit discussions about different feelings and experiences that may be worrying them.
 The homework group allows students to use their strengths to help others as well as use their fellow peers’ strengths to enrich their own knowledge.
 Providing them with the time and space to focus on completing homework will not only support them in becoming good self-managers but also allow for more quality family time at the end of the day.

 The Middle Years students also partake in a leadership program whereby they pick an age group from the Junior School OSHC program, and they help alongside the educators for the afternoon.
 During these sessions, the Middle Years students practice effective communication skills, leadership skills and responsibility.
 They have the opportunity to run games, set up play experiences and help overlook the children playing.
 As part of a transition program during Term 4, we begin to prepare the Year 4’s with the routine of the Middle Years OSHC program.
 They begin to walk themselves to the Scout Hall, participate in the Middle Years curriculum activities and help out the other younger year levels.
 It is hoped that the Year 4 students make some friends during this program to allow them to have friendly faces known to them when they begin their Middle Years journey.